The Kingdom of the Crystal Skull sees Indiana Jones hunting for arcane and ancient knowledge. But a little learning can be a dangerous thing …

-Ox is spared destruction in part because he understands the skulls in a way Spalko doesn’t – and can’t, because she hasn’t done the work.
+Ox is spared destruction because he understands the skulls in a way Spalko doesn’t – and can’t, because she hasn’t done the work.
 Similarly, while Spalko asks for ultimate knowledge, Indy runs the other way.
 He knows enough to understand “there are more things in heaven and earth, Horatio” (Hamlet).

 The franchise returns repeatedly to the human quest for knowledge hidden by gods and governments – yet concludes here that perhaps not everything is ours to know.